 On a biological level, most of the energy in our body comes from the food we eat.
 Our bodies are essentially walking, talking energy generators - they take in nutrients from food and then convert those nutrients into energy.

 Where you live is just as important as how you live.
-'Feng Shui' is an Ancient Chinese belief based on the idea that there are energy pathways flowing through everything in the world, including me and you.
+Feng Shui is an ancient belief based on the idea that there are energy pathways flowing through everything in the world, including me and you.
 This energy is known as 'chi'.
 People who practice Feng Shui believe that the way they position their homes and possessions can affect the quality of their energy.
-Clutter and disorder is thought to block chi pathways and result in unhappiness and ill health.
+Clutter and disorder are thought to block chi pathways which can lead to unhappiness and ill health.

 - boost your creative energy

 It needs to be: relaxed, secure, personalised (i.e. your home needs to mirror your tastes and personality), connected (i.e. residents in it feel connected to one another and also to the outside world), adaptable, and nourishing.